-PRT meets for a weekly long run (10-20 miles) every Sunday starting at 8 a.m. from Glen Park in Cardiff.
+PRT meets for a weekly long run (10-20 miles) every Sunday at 8 a.m. from Glen Park in Cardiff.
+See map at right.

 The Red Hot Racers

 In June 2009, Gina Merchant and Becki McClintock started emailing competitive runners in San Diego to see about forming a women’s team.
 Gina and Becki had spent a season as part of a different local club, but the fit was poor.
 They wanted to be part of a team that felt like their college teams, a team that was bigger than them as individuals, where girls would show up no matter what for 6 a.m. workouts and race their hearts out for one another.
 Their vision was to found a team built on the principles of hard work, passion for sport, and sisterhood.
 Their first season was Fall 2009, and they called themselves the Red Hot Racers because one teammate liked to eat Red Hot candies during her marathons.
 Plus, their uniforms were red.
 As the women trained together and their fitness grew, so did their vision for the team- including imagining the benefits of having faster people to chase.

 The Lost Boys

 Through the mid-2000s, Jason Lewis managed a Mizuno-sponsored team that battled annually in the Dirt Dog cross-country series with a formidable Adidas team.
 Because faster runners were always in demand and many of them were affiliated in some way with shoe stores or sporting goods companies, Jason renamed his squad the Lost Boys in 2008 to avoid conflicts among the competing affiliations on his team.
-In 2009, he added to the team Brian Culley, who after eleven years had lost his eligibility on Adidas was looking for a new project.
-Together, Brian and Jason reimagined the Lost Boys as a much larger and competitive coed team that could compete well against the San Diego Track Club, Adidas/Movin Shoes, and other teams.
-Following the 2011 cross-country season, Brian and Jason approached the Red Hots about a merger of equals and PRT was born.
+In 2009, he added to the team Brian Culley, who after eleven years had lost his eligibility on Adidas and was looking for a new project.
+Together, Brian and Jason reimagined the Lost Boys as a much larger and competitive coed team that could compete well against the San Diego Track Club and other top local and regional teams.

 Prado Racing Team

 In the future, PRT aims never to get too big or too small, and to continue to help its members achieve their dreams.
 Above all, PRT is a family—a team whose members are proud to wear the uniform and who support one another in running and in life.
 The team also has close ties to the local community, with multiple members serving as high school cross country or track coaches.
-With a close-knit core, PRT boasts four of the original Red Hot Racers on its roster (Gina, Hilary Corno, Kristin Schleicher, Darcy Davidson, and Chuck McKeown).
+With a close-knit core, PRT boasts four of the original Red Hot Racers / Lost Boys on its roster (Hilary Corno, Kristin Schleicher, Darcy Davidson, and Chuck McKeown).
 The team has welcomed dozens of exceptional athletes and people, local and from all over the country, as they have found their running home in San Diego.

 Our team name was inspired by a bridge and the surrounding areas in the heart of Balboa Park (https://en.wikipedia.org/wiki/Cabrillo_Bridge).
 The bridge connects a group of museums in what is known as the El Prado complex with metropolitan San Diego.
 Notably, the bridge crosses above “Powder Hill,” a famous and difficult climb at the midway point of the nearly fifty-year-old Balboa Park 4-Miler, an historical stalwart of the San Diego cross-country scene that has deservedly marked the point of victory or defeat for nearly every accomplished post-collegiate runner in the county.
 The aqueduct-like archway was incorporated into our logo and, not coincidentally, PR stands for Personal Record.